-The IRM was created to provide communities with an effective tool through which they can request that the AfDB is complying with its policies and procedures.
+The IRM was created to provide communities with an effective tool through which they can request that the AfDB comply with its policies and procedures.
 The IRM handles complaints about both public and private sector operations, and is administered by the AfDB's Compliance Review and Mediation Unit (CRMU), which reports directly to the AfDB's Boards of Directors.

-The IRM has both compliance review and problem-solving functions:
+The IRM has three functions:

-- Compliance review focuses on non-compliance with the Bank's operational policies and procedures in the design, implementation or supervision of a project. - Problem-solving is used to solve the issues raised in a complaint by encouraging the parties involved (complainants, project promoters or any other parties) to reach an agreeable solution.
+- Compliance review focuses on non-compliance with the Bank's operational policies and procedures (the ISS) in the design, implementation or supervision of a project. - Problem-solving is used to resolve the issues raised in a complaint by encouraging the parties involved (complainants, AfDB Management, project company or any other parties) to reach agreement on a solution. - Through its advisory functions, the IRM provides opinions on systemic issues related to the social and environmental impacts of Bank projects and performs spot check reviews to assess the compliance of specific high-risk projects with AfDB policies.